9 Sources

 .Related Stories

-The policy arrives amid mounting worker anxiety about AI's impact on employment.
-A Pew Research Center survey from February 2025 found 52% of U.S. workers are worried about AI's workplace impact, with roughly one in three believing it will shrink their long-term job opportunities
+The policy arrives amid growing worker anxiety about AI-driven job displacement.
+A Pew Research Center survey from February 2025 found 52% of U.S. workers are worried about AI's impact on the workplace, with roughly one in three believing it will shrink their long-term job opportunities

 3